bokner/solverl/README.md

   - `summary`  - the wrapper sent the summary metadata (usually because the solver had finished);
   - `minizinc_error` - the wrapper detected Minizinc runtime error.

-  In case solution handler is a function, its signature has to have 2 arguments, 1st one is an atom being the event name(i.e., :solution, :summary, :minizinc_error), 2nd being the event-specific data of that event.
+  In case the solution handler is a function, its signature has to have 2 arguments, 1st one is an atom being the event name(i.e., :solution, :summary, :minizinc_error), 2nd being the event-specific data of that event.

-  In case solution handler is a module that implements [MinizincHandler](MinizincHandler.html) behaviour, its functions `handle_solution/1`, `handle_summary/1`, `handle_minizinc_error/1` take an event-specific data.
+  In case the solution handler is a module that implements [MinizincHandler](MinizincHandler.html) behaviour, its functions `handle_solution/1`, `handle_summary/1`, `handle_minizinc_error/1` take an [event-specific data](#event-specific-data).

 #### Event-specific data.